28 January 2021

 If a technically superior product doesn’t meet the project objectives, it will be deemed a failure.
 Good UI won’t solve anything if the software doesn’t function as advertised under the hood, especially when a good number of users adopt it.
 A stricter selection of Product Owner talent leads to greater project success.
 We’ve learned to break projects down into smaller components, and we constantly monitor progress to make sure quality is never sacrificed.

 Use the findings in the search for a software development company

 If you made it so far, you have nerves of steel or a praise-worthy determination.
 We covered a lot of ground, so you deserve a reward — here’s a brief checklist that will help you use the data you (tried to) read to outsource software development with success.
 If you’re really careful about entering a new, digital project, this will let you make an educated guesstimate.

 1. Know if the business is from an outsourcing growth area

 Yep, you guessed it.
-It will probably be North America (best technology, best prices) or Europe (somewhat good rates, same neat attitude from software developers).
+It will probably be North America (best technology, software solutions, and prices) or Europe (somewhat good rates, same neat attitude from software developers).

 2. Confirm if the region profits in the services you need